-- Inability and/or unwillingness to abide by the standard operating procedures of The Pennyroyal Center or Western State Hospital.
+- Inability and/or unwillingness to abide by the standard operating procedures of LifeSkills/Pennyroyal Center or Western State Hospital.

 Identifying Intern Problems.

-WKPIC has evaluative procedures designed to provide feedback about the intern’s performance.
-Feedback on the intern’s performance comes formally and informally from the intern’s verbal self-reports, peer interns, primary supervisor, training director, internship director, other supervising psychologists, and other staff at Pennyroyal Center or WSH.
+The internship has evaluative procedures designed to provide feedback about the intern’s performance.
+Feedback on the intern’s performance comes formally and informally from the intern’s verbal self-reports, peer interns, primary supervisor, internship director, other supervising psychologists, and when appropriate, staff at LifeSkills/Pennyroyal Center or WSH.
 Interns may have difficulty in particular areas during the course of the internship.
 Most concerns can be resolved in the course of individual supervision.
 If this method fails, additional action may be required.
 Additional formal action is more likely to be considered if one or more of the following conditions apply: